MmedaraU/fusion-landing-page/README.md

 # fusion-landing-page
-Working with grid for thefirst time
+Working with grid for the first time